Top

 1. Agent

-An insurance agent is a person authorized by the state to sell insurance policies.
-There are two primary types of agents:
+An insurance agent is a person licensed by the state to sell life insurance policies.
+There are two main types:

-• Independent agents: These agents sell policies from multiple insurance companies.
+• Independent agents, who sell policies from multiple insurance companies and can compare options.

 2. Policyholder